 When we catch gum disease early, we can often restore your health by removing plaque, bacteria, and infection from your teeth and gums.
 If you have periodontitis, you may benefit from a series of deep cleanings to promote oral health.
 Once you have gum disease, the chance of reoccurrence is high.
 Maintaining a regular cleaning schedule will help us take care of your gums and monitor your health.

 In some cases, we may need to remove some of the diseased tissue or place local antibiotic treatments to promote healing.
 Each patient is different and we will make specific recommendations based on your personal needs.

 Changes in age and hormone levels can affect your oral health.
 Pregnant women and menopausal women often struggle to keep their gums healthy.
 Since gum disease can affect your developing child and even cause low-weight birth, maintaining your dental visits during pregnancy is important for both you and your little one.

-Our professional team is here to support you throughout the changes in your health.
+Our professional Jarrettsville gum disease experts are here to support you throughout the changes in your health.
 We will adjust your treatment plan to meet your current needs so you can achieve and maintain optimum oral health throughout your lifetime.

 Contact Us to Schedule Your Next Dental Cleaning

 Even if you have some catching up to do, we look forward to helping you get back on track.
-Our hygiene team is knowledgeable, skilled, and extremely gentle with our patients.
+Our hygiene team is knowledgeable, skilled, and extremely gentle with our patients and we can help you deal with gum disease, gingivitis and periodontitis.
 We look forward to supporting your overall health with exceptional dental care.